chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/genomics/omics_data_format.md

 The data format that can be analysed online are:

-- pair-end FASTQ files, with suffixes of  `_LCL5.R1.fastq.gz` and `_LCL5.R2.fastq.gz`.
-The file naming rules for LCL6, LCL7, LCL8 are the same as above
+- Pair-end FASTQ files, with suffixes of _R1.fastq.gz and _R2.fastq.gz or _R1.fq.gz and _R2.fq.gz.

 - unzipped VCF files, with suffixes of `.vcf`.